 Design & Applied Arts at Drexel University

-Drexel is located in Philadelphia, Pennsylvania and approximately 24,205 students attend the school each year.
-In the 2018-2019 academic year, 220 students received a bachelor's degree in design from Drexel.
+Drexel is located in Philadelphia, Pennsylvania and has a total student population of 23,589.
+In the 2020-2021 academic year, 193 students received a bachelor's degree in design from Drexel.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Design & Applied Arts section at the bottom of this page.